-Here are my "TEKTIP" web pages that I publish monthly.
-They offer easy to understand technical advice and cool software recommendations from my work encounters.
-The topics include things such as malware removal, search engine optimization ideas, recovering lost/deleted files and more.
-I get many of these topics from my troubleshooting appointments in my hometown of Cleveland, Ohio USA.
+Feel free to explore my "TEKTIP" web page listing below that I publish monthly.
+They offer tips and advice for many of your "fix my computer" headaches.
+The topics include things such as malware removal, data recovery and more.
+Many of these topics were inspired by my "on the job" experiences in my hometown of Cleveland, Ohio USA.

 How many times have you wished you had a resource that offers solutions for a variety of computer repair issues?
-Whether you are looking for software to recover lost files or you are trying to make a Facebook Fan Page look better, wouldn't it be nice to have something that steers you to the right program or solution?
+Whether you are looking for software to recover lost files or you are trying to make a Facebook Fan Page look better, wouldn't it be nice to have something that steers you to the right area?

-My monthly TEKTIP web pages offer troubleshooting advice for people who use PCs with the Windows operating system.
-The page content is worded in an easy to understand format with "how to solutions" to commonly encountered computer repair issues.
+My monthly TEKTIP web pages offer problem solving advice for computer users.
+The page content is worded with "fix my computer" speak to assist the reader with the resolution of computer issues.
 There is also information about useful software utilities, much of it being inexpensive or free.
-I only write about software I have found to be very useful for my purposes and am satisfied enough to recommend to others.
+I only write about software I have found useful enough to recommend to others.
+I try to include something useful for everyone.

-Consider these problem situations that could set your nerves on fire without viable solutions:
+Consider these three situations that could set your nerves on fire without viable solutions:

 Imagine you have just returned from the store with a new gaming software DVD and you are anxious to install it on your PC and starting playing.
 But now you are in a real pickle because Windows can't see your CD/DVD drive anymore.
 It is still physically attached to your computer, but it's now invisible to the Windows device manager.
 What now?
 This is typically a Windows registry error which I have addressed in the December 2011 edition (see below).